KasiaFoszcz/AmorphousMetals/amorphous_metals/streamlit/pages/06_Discussion.md

 In conclusion, the Metal Phases Analyzer has proved to be successful.
-Hierarchical clustering emerged as the most accurate method, followed by k-means clustering which also demonstrated good performance.
+Hierarchical clustering emerged as the most accurate method, followed by k-means clustering, which also demonstrated good performance.
 One notable advantage of k-means clustering is the ability to manually choose clustering starting points, providing researchers with more control over the analysis.